aptos-labs/move-vscode-extension/README.md

 Clone the repo, then run:
 ```
-cargo xtask install --server --client
+cargo run -p xtask -- install --server --client
 ```
-(it uses https://github.com/matklad/cargo-xtask which is not a separate command, but a cargo aliasing technique, and code for the `cargo xtask install` command resides in `xtask` crate).
+(or just `cargo xtask install --server --client`, see https://github.com/matklad/cargo-xtask)

-It will build `aptos-analyzer.vsix` extension file and install it into your VSCode.
+The command builds `aptos-analyzer.vsix` extension file and installs it into your VSCode.
-Then it will run `cargo install` for the language server.
+Then it runs `cargo install` to build and install language server.

 Put